- 5 Important Steps to Take After a Data Breach

 Businesses, governments, hospitals, individuals, and retailers alike can be the subject of a data breach and have their personally identifiable information exposed.
 Cybercriminals have mastered the art of revealing information through the internet, Bluetooth, text messages, social media, or other online services you use.

-The subsequent damage of data breaches can be substantial.
+The subsequent damage of these incidents can be substantial.
 They can:

 - Ruin an organization’s reputation

 - Expose military operations and other types of confidential information to foreign parties

 - Put individuals at risk of identity theft